wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 --header 'Authorization: Basic [Base64encode(Username>:<Password>)]'
 ```

-The current behavior in BasicAuthenticationHandler is that if the username doesn't have the organization domain, the user is authenticated against the super organization.
+If the username in the `BasicAuthenticationHandler` doesn't have the organization domain, the user is authenticated against the super organization.
 It was decided to improve the authentication logic as given below.

 <img src="../../../assets/img/references/organization-specific-rest-api-routing/improved_basicauthenticationhandler.png" alt="Improved BasicaAthenticationHandler" width="700">